nikhil4coding/RoadStatus/README.md

   where as
   `YOUR_APP_KEY` is the *APP Key* provided by TFL to access the APIs

-Please Note: The app will not work if correct values are not set for these variables.
+Please Note: The app will not work if correct value is not set for this variables.

 To *build* the app run the following commands on terminal